CosmWasm/wasmd/README.md

 We provide a docker image to help with test setups.
 There are two modes to use it

-Build:  `docker build  -t cosmwasm/wasmd:manual .`  or pull from dockerhub
+Build: `docker build -t cosmwasm/wasmd:latest .`  or pull from dockerhub

 ### Dev server

 Bring up a local node with a test account containing tokens

-This is just designed for local testing/CI - DO NOT USE IN PRODUCTION
+This is just designed for local testing/CI - do not use these scripts in production.
+Very likely you will assign tokens to accounts whose mnemonics are public on github.

 ```sh
 docker volume rm -f wasmd_data